Nepheloid layer

 A nepheloid layer or nepheloid zone is a layer of water in the deep sea basin, above the seabed, that contains significant amounts of suspended sediment.
 It is from 200 to 1000 m thick.
 The name comes from Greek: nephos, "cloud".
 The particles in the layer may come from the upper ocean layers and from stripping the sediments from the ocean floor by currents.
-Its thickness depends on bottom current velocity and is a result of balance between gravitational settling of particles and turbulence of the current.
+Its thickness depends on bottom current velocity and is a result of a balance between gravitational settling of particles and turbulence of the current.
 The formation mechanisms of nepheloid layers may vary, but primarily depend on deep ocean convection.
 Nepheloid layers can impact the accuracy of instruments when measuring bathymetry as well as affect the types of marine life in an area.
 There are several significant examples of nepheloid layers across the globe, including within the Gulf of Mexico and the Porcupine Bank.

 Formation mechanisms

 A surface nepheloid layer (SNL) may be created, due to particle flotation, while intermediate nepheloid layers (INL) may be formed at the slopes of the ocean bed due to the dynamics of internal waves.
 These intermediate nepheloid layers are derived from bottom nepheloid layers (BNL) after the layers become detached and spread along isopycnal surfaces.

 Open ocean convection has a prominent effect on the distribution of nepheloid layers and their ability to form in certain areas of the ocean, such as the northern Atlantic Ocean and the northwestern Mediterranean Sea.
 Nepheloid layers are more likely to form based on patterns of deep ocean circulation that directly affect the abyssal plain.
 This is largely through the disruption of accumulated sediments in areas that deep ocean currents interact with.
 Convection currents that disturb areas of the ocean floor such as those that circulate via ocean gyres also affect the concentration and relative sizes of the suspended sediments, and by extension the area's corresponding biotic activity.